 - Members of The Asia live organisation are not permitted to accept gifts of any kind, whether cash, airline tickets, or hotel accommodation outside the approval of theasialive.com’s management.

-- theasialive.com personnel and staff can harbor his own political/ideological affiliations, provided that the same shall not impact his professional duties within the organisation.
+- theasialive.com personnel and staff can harbour their own political/ideological affiliations, provided that the same shall not impact their professional duties within the organisation.

 - Staff members should refrain from using their position for personal benefits.
 This includes threatening or slandering others.